Published on January 29, 2020

 You have to remember that some of these risks are internal, in your control and can be managed.
 Other risks are external, not entirely in your control.

-The real consequences of risk management process lie in their stretch, magnitude, and probability of their occurrences.
+The real consequences of these risks lie in their stretch, magnitude, and the probability of their occurrences.

 - Cost risk

 - Strategic risks